mahoney1/docs/commercial-paper-query-tutorial-meta.md

  ```

 Note: once you've pasted this into VSCode, the `ESLinter` extension - ie if it is enabled in your VSCode session, may report problems in the `Problems` pane at the bottom.
 If so, you can easily rectify the formatting issues by in the problems pane by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported by ESLint (ie. the line number is reported).
-Once you've completed the formatting task, save your file, via the menu, or you can hit CONTROL and S as a shortcut to save your file.
-The ESLint extension (also available from the VSCode extension marketplace) is a very useful too and I'd recommend using it to fix any indentation, incorrect pasting or general errors that can be detected before you package up the smart contract.
+Once you've completed the formatting task, save your file, via the menu, save your edits ! (you can hit 'CONTROL and S' as a shortcut to save your file).
+FYI: The ESLint extension (also available from the VSCode extension marketplace) is a very useful too and I'd recommend using it to fix any indentation, incorrect pasting or general errors that can be detected before you package up the smart contract.

-9. We have two more small functions to add - inside `paper.js`.
+9. We have two more small functions to add - this time, inside the source file `paper.js`.
 Open the file `paper.js` under the `lib` directory in your VSCode session.

-10. AFTER the existing `setOwner(newOwner)` function  (at approx. line 40) - and under the description called `//basic setters and getters`  - add the following functions as one code block:
+10. AFTER the existing `setOwner(newOwner)` function  (at approx. line 40) - and under the description called `//basic setters and getters`  - ADD the following code block (contains two functions):

 ```
     setCreator(creator) {